glwjr/glwjr/README.md

 ## 🏗️ What I'm Up To

-- 🎓 Pursuing **MS in Computer Science** at Georgia Tech (2025-2027)
+- 🎓 Working on my **MS in Computer Science** at Georgia Tech (Expected 2027)
-- 💻 Building full-stack applications that make a real impact
+- 💻 Building full-stack applications that serve real communities
-- 📍 Based in San Diego, CA
+- 📍 San Diego, CA

 ## 🛠️ Tech Stack